 When Should I Change My Colostomy Pouch?

-- Date the tape on the pouch or mark your calendar to remind you when the pouch was last changed.
+Plan regular colostomy pouch changes every 3-5 days.
+Date the tape on the pouch or mark your calendar to remind you when the pouch was last changed.

 How Should I Care for the Stomal Area?

 Trim body hair around the stomal area with blunt-end scissors or an electric razor.

-- Avoid using oils or ointments on the skin around your stoma.
+Don't use oils or ointments on the skin around your stoma.
 They may prevent the pouch from sticking to your skin.